What is RBAC in Kubernetes?

 What is RBAC?

 RBAC stands for Role-Based Access Control.
-It is an approach that is used for restricting access to resources dor users based on roles.
-Kubernetes use RBAC for authorization, for example to giving access to users and groups to certain Kubernetes resources.
-It uses roles to adding or removing permissions.
-For Kubernetes RBAC is the way to restrict who can access what whitin the cluster.
+It is an approach that is used for restricting access to resources for users based on roles.
+Kubernetes uses RBAC for authorization, for example to give access to users and groups to certain Kubernetes resources.
+It uses roles to add or remove permissions.
+For Kubernetes, RBAC is the way to restrict who can access what within the cluster.

 Why RBAC?

-A kubernetes cluster is beeing used by multiple users.
-This users can be different types od users, for example developers, testers, application administrators and cluster administrators.
-This groups of userc need different permissions to do there jobs.
+A Kubernetes cluster is being used by multiple users.
+These users can be different types of users, for example developers, testers, application administrators, and cluster administrators.
+These groups of users need different permissions to do their jobs.
 That is where the notion of RBAC or Role-Based Access Control comes into play.
-You can create different roles for this groups and associate the roles with the users or groups.
+You can create different roles for these groups and associate the roles with the users or groups.

 Role

-A role defines what you can do to a specific kubernetes resource.
-So the role is containing two main part, one is representing what permissions you have and another represents the kubernetes resource in the kubernetes api structure.
+A role defines what you can do to a specific Kubernetes resource.
+The role contains two main parts: one representing what permissions you have and another representing the Kubernetes resource in the Kubernetes API structure.

 Here is a simple example for Roles, where the user has permission to just get and list the pods: